tjingsheng/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SEPlendid home folder.

+**Q**: How do I view more information about the localcourse or partnercourse

 --------------------------------------------------------------------------------------------------------------------
 ## Command summary